 Evidence should be presented in the form of a list summarising achievements where relevant.
 This should be accompanied by an analysis of student feedback within the case for promotion.
 Module reflection forms and centrally administered student feedback should be provided as appendices.

-To evidence their achievements in Learning and Teaching, applicants ensure their CV lists:
+To evidence their achievements in Learning and Teaching, applicants should ensure their CV lists:

 a) Ability to communicate the discipline in a learning & teaching context